brianspiering/quotes_from_others/README.md

 "The art of debugging is figuring out what you really told your program to do rather than what you thought you told it to do."
 — Andrew Singer

 "I’m not a big visionary.
 I’m a very plodding pedestrian engineer, and I try to keep my eyes firmly on the ground.
-I’ll let others make the big predictions about where we’ll be in 5, 10 or 25 years—I think we’ll do fine as long as we keep track of all the small day—to—day details, and try to do the best we can."
+I’ll let others make the big predictions about where we’ll be in 5, 10 or 25 years—I think we’ll do fine as long as we keep track of all the small day-to-day details, and try to do the best we can."
 — Linus Torvalds

 "The best new ideas live at the boundary between the real world and software."